antocad/FocusOnDepth/README.md

 ## TO DOs

-- [+] Make the training script work
+- [x] Make the training script work
-- [+] Create the dataset with person segmentation and depth estimation
+- [x] Create the dataset with person segmentation and depth estimation
-- [+] Create a strong codebase for training
+- [x] Create a strong codebase for training
 - [ ] Make the code modulable with timm and the list of hooks
 - [ ] Add an option to select whether we want depth only or segmentation only or both
 - [ ] Make 2 optimizers?